 - They're prone to snoring because of their short snouts.

-- They are stubborn and will resist following orders.
+- They are stubborn and will resist following orders, so training from an early age is recommended.

-- The Peke's facial folds need daily cleaning to prevent skin issues.
+- The Peke's facial folds need daily cleaning with dog-friendly hygiene products to prevent skin issues.

 - They're prone to barking.